Cannon Air Force Base

 Cannon Air Force Base is a United States Air Force base, located approximately 7 mi southwest of Clovis, New Mexico.
-It is under the jurisdiction of Air Force Special Operations Command (AFSOC).
-The host unit at Cannon is the 27th Special Operations Wing (27 SOW), which activated on 1 October 2007.
+The host unit at Cannon is the 27th Special Operations Wing (27 SOW) also known as "The Steadfast Line".
+It is under the jurisdiction of Air Force Special Operations Command (AFSOC) which activated at the base on 1 October 2007.
 The 27 SOW plans and executes specialized and contingency operations using advanced aircraft, tactics and air refueling techniques to infiltrate, exfiltrate and resupply special operations forces (SOF) and provide intelligence, surveillance and reconnaissance and close air support in support of SOF operations.

-A variety of special operations aircraft are stationed at Cannon, including the AC-130W Stinger II, AC-130J Ghostrider, MC-130J Commando II, MQ-9 Reaper, CV-22 Osprey and U-28 Draco.
+A variety of special operations aircraft are stationed at Cannon, including the AC-130J Ghostrider, MC-130J Commando II, MQ-9 Reaper, CV-22 Osprey and U-28 Draco.

-History

-Cannon Air Force Base is named in honor of General John K. Cannon (1892–1955).
-The history of the base began in the late 1920s, when a civilian passenger facility, Portair Field, was established on the site.
-Portair Field was used as a terminal for early commercial transcontinental flights, flew passengers in the Ford Trimotor "Tin Goose" by day, and used Pullman trains for night travel.
-In the 1930s Portair was renamed Clovis Municipal Airport.
+The Steadfast Line

+The 27 SOW traces its lineage to the 27 Bombardment Group from World War II.
+After their aircraft had been destroyed when attacked in the Philippines, the Airmen of the 27th Bomb Group converted into the 1st Provisional Air Corps Regiment (Infantry).

+These men became legacy pathfinders -- the first generation of multi-capable Airmen, adapting and overcoming unprecedented battlefield challenges.
+They salvaged machine guns and cannons from crippled aircraft to fortify American fighting positions and vehicles with heavy weaponry.

+Although they lacked formal infantry training, they quickly adapted, training alongside Army Infantry counterparts while under fire to become a staunch fighting force.
+Two battalions of maintenance, ordnance, intelligence, ground staff, and aircrew Airmen bravely held the left flank of the US Army’s II Corps throughout the defense of Bataan, even escaping encirclement in the final battles, earning them the moniker “The Steadfast Line.”